Dusseldorf, Germany

 We asked people if there is a lot of crime.
 They answered:

 "Dusseldorf is generally considered to be a safe city, with crime levels lower than the national average.
 However, like any other city, there are some areas where crime is more common.
 Pickpocketing and other petty crimes are the most common types of crime in Dusseldorf, and visitors should take precautions to protect their belongings.
-Violent crime is relatively rare, but it is still important to be aware of your surroundings and take sensible precautions," commented one expat who made the move to Dusseldorf.
+Violent crime is relatively rare, but it is still important to be aware of your surroundings and take sensible precautions," wrote a member in Dusseldorf.

 Is there a lot of diversity?
 Are people in Dusseldorf accepting of differences?

 "Dusseldorf is a diverse city, with people from many different backgrounds and cultures living and working there.
 The city is known for its acceptance of differences, and people from all walks of life are welcomed and respected.
-Dusseldorf is a vibrant and open-minded city, and its citizens are proud of its diversity," wrote one member in Dusseldorf.
+Dusseldorf is a vibrant and open-minded city, and its citizens are proud of its diversity," said one expat who made the move to Dusseldorf.

 Get Quote